Image

 Phase 2

-• The study involves multiple hospital visits over 180 days for treatment and medication.
+• Involves multiple visits over 180 days for treatment and monitoring.

-• Risks include potential graft failure (less than 30% chance) and side effects from medications.
+• Risks include potential graft failure and side effects from the medicines.

 Study details